-Find out more about BAFTA Crew Film & TV.
-Any further questions?
-Email us at [email protected].
+Find out more about BFI NETWORK x BAFTA Crew.
+More questions?
+Email us at [email protected]

 What you get:

-BAFTA Crew masterclasses, live streams and round tables with BAFTA-nominated talent, in London and across the UK
+BFI NETWORK x BAFTA Crew masterclasses, live streams & round-tables with BAFTA-nominated talent, in London and across the UK

-- Bespoke networking events with guests including BAFTA Members and industry partners, BAFTA New Talent and industry speakers
+Bespoke networking events with guests including BAFTA members, BAFTA-identified new talent & industry partners

-- Access to exclusive podcasts of all events, just in case you miss something
+Access to podcasts of all events, just in case you miss something

 Members will help shape the content of the live masterclasses by suggesting questions in advance.
 These sessions are valuable not just for those working in the same department, but also for other Crew members who want to build a better understanding of their colleagues’ work and use the masterclasses to build networks with professionals at a similar level in the industry.